 Review and Closing (10 minutes)

-Have groups share out the last activity.
+Have groups share the last activity.
 Tell students to share the words that they received from the other group and the solutions they generated.
-Some groups may struggle, provide an incorrect answer, or not be able to determine a solution.
-That is fine - use this as a teachable moment.
+Some groups may struggle, provide an incorrect answer, or find themselves unable to determine a solution.
+That is fine —use this as a teachable moment.